-James Mackey is a national activist, social philanthropist, motivational speaker, and the founder of a grassroots organizing movement called #StuckOnReplay.
+James Mackey is a national activist, social philanthropist, motivational speaker, and the founder of the grassroots organizing movement #StuckOnReplay.
 Mackey is a graduate fellow of the Institute for Non-Profit Management and Leadership from Tufts University.
 In 2017, he was nominated twice and awarded for his work on criminal justice reform, striving to ensure that those affected by mass incarceration are heard and influencing policymakers throughout the state of Massachusetts.

 Mackey is the recipient of numerous community recognition awards.
 He received the Ralph F. Browne Jr. award (2017) and the Community Partner Award (2017), for working with the I Have A Future movement to end youth criminalization and increase youth opportunity.
 He received the Aspiring the Youth Award (2016) for his significant contribution to the African American Community in the City of Boston and the Commonwealth of Massachusetts and the Social Capitalist Award (2016) for personifying the spirit of strengthening communities through civic engagement and volunteering his time by impacting the lives of others, leveraging his personal and professional network to make a difference.

 Mackey is extremely passionate about community organization and striving to make true social justice a reality.
 He is devoted to youth engagement, mentoring, and advocating the importance of allocating resources and opportunities to those who need it most.
-In the summer of 2016 his story was featured on NBC Nightly News because of his YouthBuild experience and his dedication toward positively empowering and impacting his family and the lives of others for the better.
+In the summer of 2016, Mackey's story was featured on NBC Nightly News because of his YouthBuild experience and his dedication toward positively empowering and impacting his family and the lives of others for the better.